About the disease

 - More serious diagnosis methods include the electrocardiography,.
 This is the device, which examines the heart on a deeper level.
 More modern and precise method of examination is the echocardiography, which is nowadays may be performed in every large hospital.

 Before the surgeon or cardiologist chooses the option treatment, he observes the patient for a certain period of time.
 For instance, the heart`s condition may improve over some time by itself or it may deteriorate in the retrospect.
 Furthermore, the heart rhythm of the person who has heart disease changes every week and in some cases every day.
 To understand the progression of the valve`s work, the doctor needs to regularly observe the patient for at least one month, until he can make a solid conclusion about the exact treatment of tricuspid valve, that would help.
 Sometimes he can even decide that the patient does not need any treatment, aprt from the usual drugs and medicines, that regulate the heartbeat and help the blood circulate efficiently. in other cases, the surgical intervention is unavoidable, because the person has trouble breathing and feels weak all the time, as the blood flow does not reach the neck and the brain properly.

-The best surgical decision for this disease would be tricuspid valve repair.
-It literally means that the surgeon repairs the damaged valve by inserting the special ring which would normalize the work of the valve or by replacing it with the new one. many patients diagnosed with tricuspid valve disease decide not to undergo the surgery, but its most beneficial effect is that it can prolong the life of the patient for several years.
+- The best surgical decision for this disease would be endovascular tricuspid valve repair or traditional tricuspid valve repair (open-heart procedure).
+They both repair the damaged valve by inserting the special ring which would normalize the work of the valve or by replacing it with the new one.
+The main difference is that the first option is less invasive and performed with few incisions, while during open-heart procedure a surgeons makes one big incision.